Managing Simple Object Storage ACL

 View ACLs

-To view the ACL associated with an Object, you need to edit the Object:
+To view the ACL associated with an object, need the object:

 * Navigate to your object